-Poseidon SE7EN cylinders should be hydro-tested once every five years and visually inspected yearly.
+Poseidon SE7EN+ cylinders should be hydro-tested once every five years and visually inspected yearly.
 Local legislation may force more frequent testing.
 Regulators should be rebuilt every two years.
 Oxygen regulators, cylinders, and cylinder valves should be oxygen cleaned every two years.
-All of these services form a part of the Poseidon Tech Center biannual service.
+All of these services form a part of the Poseidon Tech Center biennial service.
 Contact your Poseidon representative for details.

 We recommend that you pay close attention to the primary display, at test 55, during the pre dive check.
-At this test, the remaining number of weeks, until the next scheduled service date, is displayed.
+At this test, the remaining number of weeks, until the next scheduled service date, is displayed in the lower right corner.

 Once the service date is due, the diver is prompted to acknowledge (similar to "power up procedure") that he/she has understood that service is needed.
 A grace period of 4 weeks is added.
-The service due date can also be seen through the Rb config tool for Windows or Mac OSx.
+The service due date can also be read from the Reef app.